inspec/inspec-aws/docs/resources/aws_waf_byte_match_sets.md

 # aws_waf_byte_match_sets

-Use the `aws_waf_byte_match_sets` InSpec audit resource to test the properties of the plural resource of AWS WAF ByteMatchSet.
+Use the `aws_waf_byte_match_sets` Chef InSpec audit resource to test the properties of multiple AWS (Web Application Firewall) WAF byte match sets.

 ## Syntax

-### Ensure that byte match set exists.
+### Ensure that a byte match set exists.

     describe aws_waf_byte_match_sets do
       it { should exist }